NCEAS/eml/docs/eml-semantic-annotations-primer.md

 considered a type of "carbon flux".

 **Semantic statements must be logically consistent; they are not simply a set of loosely structured keywords.**
-The examples here should also make clear that inconsistent annotations could have dreadful consequences for searches.
+The examples here should also make clear that inconsistent annotations could have dreadful consequences.
 So be careful, and if you have questions, bring them up in your community for feedback.

+### Semantic triples

-Semantic annotations follow the RDF data model and use semantic triples to make statements about resources.
+Semantic annotations follow the RDF data model and use semantic triples to make statements about a resource.
 A semantic triple is composed of three parts: a **subject**, an **object property or data property (predicate)**, and an **object**.

 ```